COVID Resources for Providers

-Modifier CS - For services furnished on March 18, 2020 through the HHS-declared public health emergency, outpatient providers, physicians, and other providers and suppliers can use the CS modifier on applicable claim lines to identify service(s) the provider believes would be eligible for the cost-sharing waiver for COVID-19 testing-related services.
-Note: inclusion of the CS modifier does not guarantee the cost-sharing waiver will apply – Wellmark reviews claims with the CS modifier to determine cost-share waiver eligibility based on applicable diagnosis codes and Wellmark-identified CPT/procedure codes.
+CS Modifier - Outpatient providers, physicians, and other providers and suppliers can use the CS modifier on applicable claim lines to identify service(s) the provider believes would be eligible for the cost-sharing waiver for COVID-19 testing-related services.
+Note: inclusion of the CS modifier does not guarantee the cost-sharing waiver will apply – Wellmark will review claims with the CS modifier to determine cost-share waiver eligibility based on member benefits, applicable diagnosis codes and Wellmark-identified CPT/procedure codes.

-Applicable diagnosis codes for testing and related services when appropriately billed with the following diagnosis codes regardless of sequencing of diagnosis (primary, secondary, etc.) for dates of service prior to January 1, 2021 are:
+Applicable diagnosis codes for testing and related services when appropriately billed with the following diagnosis codes regardless of sequencing of diagnosis (primary, secondary, etc.) for dates of service beginning January 1, 2021 are:

 - Encounter for screening for COVID-19, reported for people who are asymptomatic Z11.52

 - Contact with and (suspected) exposure to COVID-19 Z20.822